-- Sit in a comfortable chair with back support, have something to drink nearby. - Before and during your pumping sessions, use breast massage. - Pump 8-12 times per day.
-Pump both breasts at the same time for a minimum of 15 minutes. - Pumpings should be no further than 4 hours apart.
-Manual hand expression and breast massage can result in a greater milk supply. - Once your milk supply is established (typically after 14 days), you an vary your schedule to allow a longer sleep stretch at night.
+- Sit in a comfortable chair with back support and have something to drink nearby. - Before and during your pumping sessions, use breast hands-on massage. - Pump 8-12 times per day.
+Pump both breasts at the same time for 15 minutes. - Pumping frequency should be no further than 4 hours apart or your milk supply may decrease.
+Manual hand expression and breast hands-on massage can result in a greater milk supply. - Once your milk supply is established (typically after 14 days), you can vary your schedule to allow a longer sleep stretch at night.
 Try to maintain 8 pumping sessions per day. - Tracking your pumping during these first weeks can be helpful for tracking supply.
-Paper pumping logs can be requested through Lactation or found in several different online applications. - Warm compressions or a war shower before pumping can enhance your milk letdown.
-Warming your breast shields can also help. - Use relaxation and/or guided imagery techniques during pumping.
+Paper pumping logs can be requested through Lactation or found in online applications. - Brief, warm moist compressions or a warm shower before pumping can enhance your milk let-down.
+Warming yourbreast shields can also help. - Use a picture or video of your baby, relaxation and/or guided imagery techniques during pumping.
+Cover the pump pieces with a blanket so as not to focus on the volume expressed.